 - Mighty can easily get four people medicated.

-I prefer to bring the Mighty with me skiing because I know that it will never run out of battery life.
+I prefer to bring the Mighty+ Vaporizer with me skiing because I know that it will never run out of battery life.
 The Crafty+ is the smaller, more pocketable version, but gets maybe half the battery life of the Mighty.
 The downside to the Mighty is the size.
 It might be a bit too big to fit in your snow pants pocket, but it will definitely fit in your jacket and really feels at home in a backpack.

 Expect the Crafty and Mighty to take a couple of minutes to heat up in the cold, since they vibrate to let you know they are heated up, I often click them on while they are still in the pocket.
 Expect these units to hold around .25g of herb when full.

-Pax 3 and Davinci IQ 2
+Pax Plus and Davinci IQ3

 Thanks for checking my article out!
 If you have any questions, comments, or concerns let me know down in the comments box.
 I would also love to hear some of your favorite skiing and snowboarding spots.
 I plan to expand my skiing outside of Montana these next few winters so give me some ideas!